Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed

-We design a kagome bilayer featuring a geometry and connectivity closely matching that of the spring-mass lattice studied in the previous section, and fabricate the $10\times13$-cell prototype shown in Fig.~\ref{fig:system} via selective laser sintering (SLS) with glass-fiber-reinforced nylon (Stratasys Nylon 12 GF - Young's modulus $=2.896\, \textrm{GPa}$ - see Materials and Methods).
-In the structural lattice, the springs connecting the sites are replaced with beams of radius $\radius=1.5\,\textrm{mm}$, whose mass is distributed along the length of the beam, rather than lumped at the sites.
-The lattice features an interlayer height $h=3\,\textrm{cm}$ and modulation at site 1 $\modulation_1=2\,\textrm{mm}$.
+To this end, we construct the $10\times13$ cell kagome bilayer prototype shown in Fig. \ref{fig:system}, featuring the geometry and connectivity of the non-coplanar bilayer in Fig. \ref{fig:fig2}, via selective laser sintering (SLS) with glass-fiber-reinforced nylon (see Materials and Methods).
+In the structural lattice, the springs connecting the vertices are replaced with beams of radius $\radius=1.5\,\textrm{mm}$, whose mass is distributed along the length of the beam, rather than lumped at the vertices.
+This lattice features an interlayer height $h=3\,\textrm{cm}$ and a height modulation $\modulation_1=2\,\textrm{mm}$.